Atchuth12/Atchuth12/README.md

 - 👋 Hi, I’m @Atchuth12
 - 👀 I’m interested in Data Analyst and Data Scientist opportunities
 - 🌱 I’m currently pursuing Masters in Data Analytics Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Mining projects using Python and R
 - 📫 How to reach me ssyamala@gmu.edu

 <!---